Levi-LMN/Object_Oriented_Programming/week6/class.md

 msg1 =15
 msg2 = 20

-- it works from right to left
+- -it works from right to left